-How to use LinkedIn for B2B marketing - 5 successful LinkedIn marketing strategies
+How to use LinkedIn for B2B marketing?
+5 successful LinkedIn B2B marketing strategies, practices

 LinkedIn is known as one of the most fast-growing social media networks and a powerful platform for B2B marketing.
 It effectively builds a solidly professional network that every business is seeking and already becomes an inevitable part of digital marketing.
 The number of its users is over 600 million by 2019 and still growing.
 Additionally, 46% of the social media traffic to B2B company sites is from LinkedIn.